Equipment to Check Out

 The Hardin Valley Library provides a study room (ER 230) for audio and visual recording projects.
 Equipment is available for use in the room:

-A kit containing most of this equipment can be checked out at and returned to the Hardin Valley Circulation Desk on the first floor.
+A kit containing most of this equipment can be checked out at the Hardin Valley Circulation Desk on the first floor.

 If you'd like to start a recording project outside of the library or off campus, various equipment are available for check out: